Neocreb/frontend-eloity-unified-ecosys/CAMPAIGN_BOOST_INTEGRATION_GUIDE.md

-# 🚀 Softchat Campaign & Boost System - Integration Guide
+# 🚀 Eloity Campaign & Boost System - Integration Guide

 ## 📋 Overview

-The comprehensive Campaign & Boost System for Softchat has been successfully implemented with all the features requested in the brief.
+The comprehensive Campaign & Boost System for Eloity has been successfully implemented with all the features requested in the brief.
 This guide shows how to integrate and use the system throughout the platform.

 ## ✅ Completed Features